KyleBanks/RESTCache/README.md

 #### HTTP(s) Interface

-All of the actions available to the cache are exposed via an HTTP(s) interface, allowing you to easily integrate RESTCache with applications running on any language, framework, or platform.
+All of the commands available to the cache are exposed via an HTTP(s) interface, allowing you to easily integrate RESTCache with applications running on any language, framework, or platform.

 The RESTCache server accepts both GET and POST requests.

 #### Extensions

-RESTCache supports user extensions, allow you to create your own custom HTTP(s) actions, and to manipulate the cache however you see fit.
+RESTCache supports user extensions, allow you to create your own custom HTTP(s) commands, and to manipulate the cache however you see fit.

 Of course, if your extension would be of use to others, feel free to create a Pull Request, and it could be brought into the core RESTCache project!